kranzky/insoluble/folly.md

 As Mike wondered if this was a regular occurrence, he regarded the surroundings with unease.
 The carapace of the mysterious object purred and emitted sprays of light that bounced off the walls, creating a spectacle that both fascinated and unnerved them.
 The ceiling loomed high above them, its height giving the room a far-off, fixed quality that added to the strange atmosphere.

 Julie cautiously pushes forward, leading the group towards a common machine that seems to be the source of the strange light.
-Dialogue;12:MIKE "ANY IDEA?"
-"No," Julie admits, shaking her head and examining the peculiar device.
-Dialogue;15:ARTHUR "SEEN ANYTHING LIKE THIS?"
-Arthur inquires, his eyes wide with curiosity and confusion.
-Exposition;12:MIKE INVESTIGATES MACHINE Mike begins to investigate the machine, searching for any clues as to its purpose or origin.
-Dialogue;13:JULIE "BE CAREFUL, MIKE."
-Julie warns Mike, a hint of concern in her voice as he continues his examination.
-Exposition;10:LIGHTS FLICKER DIM The lights in the room flicker and dim, casting eerie shadows on the walls around them.

-Exposition;4:MIKE SLOWLY APPROACHES

-Dialogue;6:"GUYS, LOOK."

-Exposition;3:BLACKENED OBJECT

-Dialogue;5:"IT'S CLOSER."

-Exposition;3:SADLY REALIZES

-Exposition;5:Mike pointed at the object.

 "Wait, is that Roger's machine?"
 Julie asked in shock.

-Exposition;7:Arthur knelt down, inspecting.

-Dialogue;4:"It's fried," he confirmed.

-Exposition;10:They exchanged worried glances, fear rising.

-Exposition;5:ARTHUR CAREFULLY LIFTED

-Exposition;7:ROGER'S MACHINE HEAVIER

-Exposition;6:INVESTIGATE INNER WORKINGS

-Dialogue;8:"THINKS HE'S UPPER RISES THAT'S."

-Exposition;4:JULIE SIGHED

-Exposition;7:UNCERTAINTY FILLED ROOM

-Exposition;6:FEAR GRIPPED HEARTS

-Exposition;8:MYSTERY DEEPENED FURTHER

 With his teeth clenched, Arthur hoarsely rattled between words, "This... machine... had to be Roger's... undoing."
 Julie, full of hatred, quickly added, "Destroy it, vengeance for Roger's crime!"